TomRahav/TrustRAG/README.md

 python run_trustrag.py
 ```

+## Acknowledgement

+* Our code used the implementation of [corpus-poisoning](https://github.com/princeton-nlp/corpus-poisoning).
+* The model part of our code is from [Open-Prompt-Injection](https://github.com/liu00222/Open-Prompt-Injection).
+* Our code used [beir](https://github.com/beir-cellar/beir) benchmark.
+* Our code used [contriever](https://github.com/facebookresearch/contriever) for retrieval augmented generation (RAG).
+* Our code used [PoisonedRAG](https://github.com/sleeepeer/PoisonedRAG) for corpus poisoning attack.

 ## 📝 Citation and Reference

 If you find this paper useful, please consider staring 🌟 this repo and citing 📑 our paper: